Darién Gap: Adventure travelers

+Ed Culberson was the first one to follow the entire Pan-American highway proposed route, including the Darién Gap, on a motorcycle, a BMW R80G/S.

-In the 1990s, the gap was briefly joined by ferry service, provided by Crucero Express, until it ceased operations in 1997.
+From 1994 to 1997, the Gap was briefly joined by a ferry service provided by Crucero Express.

 A number of notable crossings have been made on foot.
 Sebastian Snow crossed the Gap with Wade Davis in 1975 as part of his unbroken walk from Tierra del Fuego to Costa Rica.
 The trip is documented in his 1976 book The Rucksack Man and in Wade Davis's 1996 book One River.
 In 1981, George Meegan crossed the gap on a similar journey.
-He too started in Tierra del Fuego and eventually ended in Alaska.
+He, too, started in Tierra del Fuego and eventually ended in Alaska.
 His 1988 biography, The Longest Walk, describes the trip and includes a 25-page chapter on his foray through the Gap.
-In 2001, as a part of his Goliath Expedition—a trek to forge an unbroken footpath from the tip of South America to the Bering Strait and back to his home in England—Karl Bushby (UK) crossed the gap on foot, using no transport or boats, from Colombia to Panama.

-In July 1996, as part of their hitchhiking trip to Ushuaia through 17 Latin American countries, Walter Bläs, Ana Cravioto, Albrecht von der Recke and Gustavo Ross crossed from Panama to Colombia, becoming the first Mexicans to cross the Gap on foot, according to the visitors log kept since 1946 in Púcuro.
-The night of 28 July, they survived the Hurricane Cesar–Douglas in the jungle somewhere between Paya and Palo de las Letras.
-Accompanied by 11- and 13-year-old Lico and Juan from Paya, the survivors reported several big trees falling around them and river levels rising up to 3 meters (10 feet) that night.

-In 1979, evangelist Arthur Blessitt traversed the gap while carrying a 12 ft wooden cross, a trek confirmed by Guinness World Records as part of "the longest round the world pilgrimage" for Christ.
-Traveling alone with a machete plus one backpack crammed with water bottles, a hammock, Bible, notepad, lemon drops and Blessitt's signature Jesus stickers saying "Smile!
-God Loves you", Blessitt describes his experience in a book, The Cross, and in a full-length movie with the same title.
+In 1979, evangelist Arthur Blessitt traversed the gap while carrying a 12 ft wooden cross, a trek confirmed by Guinness World Records as part of "the longest round-the-world pilgrimage" for Christ.